 Our games are currently some of the few games on Facebook with synchronous play, meaning that players can battle other players in real time.
-Because this feature requires a different type of connection than regular web traffic, even if you can load your base and view the world map, you may not be able to join battles.
+Because this feature requires a different type of connection than regular web traffic, you may not be able to join battles, even if you can load your base and view the world map,.

 Any time your computer connects to another computer, it uses an address and port.
 War Commander connects to a "battle server" when Player vs Player battles occur.
 If the addresses and/or ports that are required for this are blocked in some way, you will not be able to view battles.